chrishintz/city-scape-app/README.md

 6. to start your server, type ‘python manage.py runserver’ in your terminal
   - your server will run on localhost:8000

-7. if you stop your server, before restarting, type 'workon cityscapeenv' (cityscapeenv = name of your environment) to get the environment up and running.
+7. if you stop your server, before restarting, type 'source cityscapeenv/bin/activate' (cityscapeenv = name of your environment) to get the environment up and running.

 references:
   - http://www.marinamele.com/2014/07/install-python3-on-mac-os-x-and-use-virtualenv-and-virtualenvwrapper.html